begleycm/cat-pomodoro/README.md

-A fun Pomodoro timer project to learn HTML, CSS, and javascript.
+A fun pomodoro timer project to learn HTML, CSS, and javascript.